OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

         default: [ 0, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'</p>
+        <p class="scene-class-attr-comment">The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'</p>

     </p>